UPnPsdk/UPnPsdk/README.md

 You are now in the relative root directory of the program source tree.
 All project directory references are relative to its root directory (CMAKE_SOURCE_DIR) that is `UPnPsdk-project/` if you haven't used another directory name with the clone command above.
 If in daubt with file access or with executing you should first ensure that you are in the projects root directory.

 ### 5.1.
 Linux and MacOS build
 Be in the projects root directory.
-First configure then build:
+First configure:

     UPnPsdk-project$ cmake -S . -B build/

+If you want to compile for a 32 bit architecture on a 64 bit host do:

+    UPnPsdk-project$ cmake -S . -B build/ -D CMAKE_C_FLAGS=-m32 -D CMAKE_CXX_FLAGS=-m32

+Then build the project:

     UPnPsdk-project$ cmake --build build/

-To install the include files and libraries to /usr/local/include and /usr/local/lib
+To install the include files and libraries to `/usr/local/include` and `/usr/local/lib`

     UPnPsdk-project$ cmake --install build/